Skaylatk/Fireset/CONTRIBUTING.md

 3. **Testing**
    - Test your changes locally.
    - Ensure existing examples or test programs still compile and run.
-   - Include new test code for added features when possible.

 4. **Pull Request**
    - Push your changes to your fork.